-The head of the family, A. Dabelstein, Esq, was employed with the H. M. Schultz & Co.
-And here is the litle Lord Bullingdon – oh, excuse me, little Lionel Dabelstein in his donkey carriage:
+The head of the family, Arthur Dabelstein, Esq, was with the H. M. Schultz & Co. and several other firms.
+The family lived in this mansion until 1917.
+Arthur Dabelstein died in 1924.

 The drawing room of the "Kenlion":